 Community Supported Art is a model of artistic production and distribution that supports artists in the creation of new work and helps them establish relationships with local collectors and patrons.
 Modeled after the concept of community supported agriculture, the structure is

-simple — collectors buy a share of art at the beginning of a season that is comprised of locally-produced works by jury-selected artists.
-Over the course of the season, collectors can meet participating artists and other member shareholders at meet and greet events before receiving their art works at a final pick-up event.
-You can learn how community supported art got started with Springboard for the Arts and mnartists.org.
+simple — collectors buy a share of art at the beginning of the season that is made up of original works by local artists.
+Over the course of the season, collectors can meet participating artists and other shareholders at meet and greet events before receiving their art works at a final pick-up event.
+You can learn how community supported art got started with Springboard for the Arts.

 There are two levels available to shareholders: Patron and Collector.
 Both levels get you tickets to all Meet the Artists events, as well as the final Harvest pick up event for yourself and one guest.

 Patron: Patron shares are $350 for 10 works of art by jury selected artists.
 Think of it as a "taste" of work from 10 local artists.
 These works will be multiples, as each artist will be creating up to 50 editioned pieces.
 All work is carefully selected and made specifically for CSArt Omaha Shareholders.
 There are 50 shares at the $350 Patron level.

 Collector: Collector shares are $1,000 for 5 works of art by various artists.
 These works will be larger, unique art works, with each artist creating up to 10.
 All work is carefully selected and made specifically for CSArt Omaha Shareholders.
 There are 10 shares at the $1,000 Collector level.

 Artists for both levels will be announced in January, with a curated exhibition, featuring each artist's existing work.
 You will be able to meet the artists and see their work before you buy a share for either level.
 The work will be created after you buy a share, and will be new work.
 Similar to buying a CSA from a farm, there is an element of surprise as to what shows up in your crate at the end of 5 months.